Hello to Amasty blog readers!

 The PUT and POST requests allow changing the values of customer-data.
 We can define requests that will change particular sections using the etc/sections.xml file.
 This is how a section update can look like:

-The value of the <name> tag shows how a request will affect the Cart section.
+The value of the <section name> tag shows how a request will affect the Cart section.
 After a request (checkout/cart/estimateUpdatePost) reaches the controller (Magento\Checkout\Controller\Cart\EstimateUpdatePost), the Cart section will get a new value.
 If we set the action as “*”, all PUT and POST requests will change the section.
 If the <section> tag is missing, all sections in customer-data will change.

 Magento 2 sections in custom modules